 Registered Staff Hours

-While we graded this place incredibly poorly overall, it received a fairly impressive inspection report this year.
-As a result, it earned one of our more favorable grades in that area with a B+.
-Our inspection ratings weigh several factors found on a nursing home's inspection report.
-One key criteria we look at is the quantity and severity of deficiencies.
-You should avoid nursing homes with a list of severe deficiencies flagged.
-While this place had some minor dings on its inspection report, it had no severe deficiencies.
-Severe deficiencies are ones labeled as categories G through L. This tells you the government inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
-A couple minor deficiencies are not necessarily the end of the world.
+While we graded this nursing home incredibly poorly overall, it earned a very impressive inspection report this year.
+As a result, it earned one of our best scores in that category with an A-.
+Our inspection grades weigh several factors included in a nursing home's inspection reports.
+One key criteria we consider is the number and severity of deficiencies.
+You should avoid facilities with a bunch of deficiencies flagged.
+Fortunately, although this facility had a few minor dings on its government inspection report, it had no severe deficiencies.
+Severe deficiencies are found in categories G, H, I, J, K and L. This means the inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
+A couple minor deficiencies are not the end of the world.

 Long-term Care Quality